GRCDEV/ArduSim/help/deployment.md

     sudo systemctl daemon-reload
     sudo systemctl start ardusim.service

-Check the content of the file */home/pi/Desktop/Ardusim.log* to be sure that the service is working fine.
+Restart the Raspberry Pi and check the content of the file */home/pi/Desktop/Ardusim.log* to be sure that the service is working fine.
 If the service fails or behaves unexpectedly, stop the service an repeat all the previous commands but the first, until the service works fine.
 Then, use the following command to enable the service on startup:

     sudo systemctl enable ardusim.service

 Finally, restart the device and check the log file to be sure that ArduSim has started with the system.
-Don't forget to store a mission file with ArduSim if the protocol under test requires it.
+Don't forget to store a mission file beside ArduSim if the protocol under test requires it.